 Self-care contains practices that help us to maintain a healthy, balanced, centered and grounded existence.
 Because of theses practices, you are able to maintain stability through all of life’s ups and downs.
 It is a commitment to staying on your path, being influenced by your standards of integrity, and making spaciousness in your life for joy, love, laughter and accomplishing your life purpose.
 Sounds pretty good!
 It seems that the older we get the more tools and techniques we need to accomplish this state of peace that I’m speaking of.

-In my life, I find that as I get older and have more responsibilities and life demands I need more time for self-care, not less – which is what we usually end up doing.
-I need a lot of different kinds of ways to express and release and most importantly, feel joy.
+In life, as we get older and have more responsibilities and life demands, we need more time for self-care, not less – which is what we usually end up doing.
+We need a lot of different kinds of ways to express and release and most importantly, feel joy.

-- Nature is required.
-I go for long hikes, walks on the beach and swim in the ocean.
+- Nature is one of the best remedies for almost anything!
+Going for long hikes, walks on the beach and swimming in the ocean all create a mental and physical reset.

-- I receive many forms of healing modalities: naturopathic medicine, acupuncture, massage, energy work, contrast hydrotherapy, and shamanic healing.
+- Receive multiple forms of healing modalities: naturopathic medicine, acupuncture, massage, energy work, contrast hydrotherapy, and shamanic healing.

-- And, most importantly, I have quality alone time, meditating, praying, journaling and visioning goals for all aspects of my life.
+- And, most importantly, enjoy quality alone time.
+Meditating, praying, journaling and visioning goals for all aspects of life.
+Read more about meditation and mindfulness: Click here.

 What do you do to feel a deep sense of self-care?